-Judge Paul Raleeh is the presiding Justice of the Peace for Precinct 1, currently serving his fourth consecutive four-year term.
+Judge Paul Raleeh is the presiding Justice of the Peace for Precinct 1, currently serving his fifth consecutive four-year term.

 Judge Raleeh prides himself on a constant devotion to making the court available to the public and ensures that he and his court staff provide optimal customer service.
 He has turned off voicemail in his office during business hours, so that customers will always speak to a real person for assistance, rather than an automated system.

 Always looking for new and innovative ways to help the Courts and the community, Judge Raleeh has: